NuGet/Home/designs/RestoreAndBuildCompatibility.md

 In this design, we are trying to improve the general mismatched tooling experience, but also consider alternatives for the particular issues customers are hitting with VS 16.8/NuGet 5.8/ SDK 5.0.100.

+### Restore, Build, Visual Studio global.json

+When developing in Visual Studio or any other editor, the restore and build steps are integrated and things normally just work.
+Unless you are using a global.json.

+#### NuGet restore in Visual Studio vs Commandline

+NuGet has restore support in NuGet.exe, dotnet.exe, MSBuild.exe and Visual Studio.
+While the `core` is the same, there are slight differences in the restore behavior.

+#### dotnet SDK and global.json in Visual Studio

+The [global.json](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json) is used to specify which SDK version should be used.
+Given the implied compatibility between NuGet and the build tasks, the compatibility questions now are between `Visual Studio` (or MSBuild) and `dotnet SDK`.

+A further complication is the fact that the .NET SDK is selected on a project basis, but the NuGet implementation in VS will always be one.

+Finally, the .NET SDK has a minimumMSBuildVersion that limits the versions of MSBuild.exe and in turn Visual Studio that the .NET SDK requires to succesfully work.

 ## Who are the customers

 PackageReference customers using NuGet.exe to restore separately from build tooling.